Southeast Asia Tour 2015

 01 Dec 2015 | Tue

 On our trip to visit Mount Popa, we stopped off at a Palm Farm and Distillery.
-In a previous post here, I covered how they made make peanut oil and palm sweets/snacks.
-But in this post I just wanted to cover the process of how they make distilled palm wine (called “toddy” in Myanmar).
+In a previous post here, I covered how they made peanut oil and palm sweets/snacks.
+But in this post, I will cover the process of how they make distilled palm wine (called “toddy” in Myanmar).

 The first step in making palm-based foods and wine is getting the sap from the palm tree.
 This requires a skilled “tapper” to climb to the tops of palm trees barefooted.
-They do this with the help of very simplistic bamboo pegged ladders.
-These toddy palm trees often grow to heights of up to 100 feet so climbing them is quite dangerous.
+They do this with the help of very simplistic bamboo-pegged ladders.
+These toddy palm trees often grow to heights of up to 100 feet (ca. 30 m), so climbing them is quite dangerous.

-On the way up they carry a large knife (incased in a wooded sheath) – which is used to cut or “tap” the sap from the young coconut flower clusters.
+On the way up, they carry a large knife (encased in a wooded sheath) – which is used to cut or “tap” the sap from the young coconut flower clusters.
 After this, they hang black pots so that the sap can drip overnight.

 The process of making palm toddy wine requires the collected palm juice to be boiled/cooked down until it forms a dried “jaggery” – small concentrated chunks of brown palm sugar.

 Up next is the fermentation process, which takes place in large ceramic containers.
 These are prepared by adding fermented sticky rice (on the bottom of the container) with jaggery and water.
 The fermentation process takes place when the sugary jaggery activates the yeast in the sticky rice.